Pagure/pagure/doc/configuration.rst

 Configuration
 =============

-Pagure offers a wide-varieties of options that must or can be used to adjust its behavior.
+Pagure offers a wide varieties of options that must or can be used to adjust its behavior.

 Must options
 ------------

-Here are listed the options you must set-up in order to get pagure running.
+Here are the options you must set up in order to get pagure running.

 SECRET_KEY